 Shopping for the Right Size Abroad

-When you're shopping during your overseas travel adventure, make sure you know how to properly convert your United States clothing size to that of international retailers, which can vary greatly from country to country—while a woman may be a size 6 in America, for instance, she'll need to shop for size 6/8 in the United Kingdom or size 40 in Italy.
+When you're shopping during your overseas travel, make sure you know how to properly convert your United States clothing size to that of international retailers.
+Sizing can vary greatly from country to country—while a woman may be a size 6 in America, for instance, she'll need to shop for size 6/8 in the United Kingdom or size 40 in Italy.

-The following clothing and shoe size conversion charts should give you an idea of the right size to buy or try when visiting London, but you should keep in mind that sizes can vary in different stores, so a size 6/8 might not fit quite right even if that's your converted dress size.
+Clothing and shoe size conversion charts give you an idea of the right size to buy or try when visiting London, for example, but you should keep in mind that sizes can vary in different stores, so a size 6/8 might not fit quite right even if that's your converted dress size.

 02 of 08